Growing up, I ticked of all the ‘weird kid’ qualities.

 In my prayer journal there’s an anonymous quote:

 “You are God’s greatest work of art created for a wonderful purpose.”

 God says He is the potter and we are the clay.
 I’d like to think God liked spots and He painted my face with lots of spotty scars to stamp His mark on me.
 We are told that we are made in God’s image but there are many times I have flat out not believed that.
 Knowing that you’re the only person in the room who looks like that makes you even more obsessed with how the world views you.
-The first thing we judge people on are based on looks and if you have a scar running down your chest and scars on your face your physical appearances can become something that makes you insecure.
+The first thing we judge people on is based on looks and if you have a scar running down your chest and scars on your face your physical appearances can become something that makes you insecure.

 Rather than taking this to God and beginning the healing journey with him, I pushed God away.
-In order to move forward you have to look back and talk to God about those weaknesses in your life.
+In order to move forward, you have to look back and talk to God about those weaknesses in your life.
 I’ll let you in on a secret: He already knows what it is.
 He sees you.
 He sees your weaknesses.
-He knows how you feel unintelligent, He sees your your temper, your addictions.
-Taking the first step to owning your weaknesses is being honest to God and to yourself.
+He knows how you feel unintelligent, He sees your temper, your addictions.
+Taking the first step to own your weaknesses is being honest to God and to yourself.
 Once you’ve looked back you can move forward with God and to God.

 Who will want to employ me when I have to routinely take time off to have surgery?
 Will there be a guy who will see past my scarring and heart condition to marry me?
 How will I be able to care for my children when I’m having surgery When will I be cut open again?